sal55/langs/sources/readme.md

 But the main obstacle is likely to be getting it past your AV software.
 This is a hazard when generating your own EXEs, in that it might advertently create false positives when AV checked.
 (Alternatives I've used have been to supply C-source versions, then the onus is on your C compiler.
 I no longer do that.)

-Note that `mm.exe` has been UPX-compressed, from 450KB to 130KB, which slightly longer start-up time.
+Note that `mm.exe` has been UPX-compressed, from 450KB to 130KB, with slightly longer start-up time.

 #### Build Instructions